tanguyantoine/simple-proxy/README.md

 # Simple Proxy

 A lightweight and configurable HTTP/HTTPS proxy server that forwards requests to a specified target URL.
-It's designed to be simple, efficient, and easily deployable.

-## Features
+## Overview

-- Forward HTTP/HTTPS requests to a specified target
-- Configurable port
-- Customizable request headers
+Simple Proxy is a minimalist yet powerful HTTP/HTTPS proxy server with the following key features:
+- 🚀 Lightweight with minimal dependencies
+- 🔧 Easy configuration through CLI flags or environment variables
-- Available as NPM package and Docker image
+- 🐳 Available as Docker image and NPM package
-- Minimal dependencies
+- 🔄 Supports both HTTP and HTTPS protocols
+- 📝 Customizable request headers

-## Installation
+## Installation & Usage

 ### NPM Package